jbakse/site_builder/content/text/index.md

 [Google:<br/>How search works.](https://www.google.com/search/howsearchworks/)
 /::

 Google uses programs to crawl the web, collecting a database of information about every page.
 When you perform a search, another program searches this database for relevant information.
 This information is then carefully excerpted, summarized, formatted, and collated.
-The resulting web page of results is built on the fly and sent to your browser for your to read.
+The resulting web page of results is built on the fly and sent to your browser for you to read.

 Social media sites like Facebook and Twitter are software systems for collecting and sharing user-created content, largely text.
 Even websites primarily concerned with other media, like YouTube and Instagram, must generate HTML text to showcase their videos and images.